 The Campground Loop Trail covers 2 miles and is marked in red blazes.
 This trail loops from the campground around a cypress pond.
 Only foot traffic is allowed on the Campground Loop Trail.

 The Crooked Creek Trail is a multi-use 9-mile loop trail that has been established on the east side of Highway 79.
 Parking is located on Highway 79, 1 mile south of the recreation area.
 This trail was developed for off-road bicycle use; however, foot traffic is welcome.

 Yellow bands found on trees along the trail designate the trail.
 Where the trail crosses roads or makes major course changes, yellow arrows point the direction the trail goes.
 Mile markers are located along the trail and are shown on the map.
 This trail crosses the Crooked Creek Mountain Bicycle Trail in several places.
-Because of the extremely soft soil conditions that exist in the Pine Log State Forest, separate trails have been developed for horseback riding and mountain biking.
-Please keep your horses off this trail.
+Because of the extremely soft soil, separate trails have been developed for horseback riding and mountain biking.
+Please keep your horses off of Crooked Creed Trail.
 The Crooked Creek Trail is marked with red or blue blazes and arrows.
 Specific trail rules are posted on the informational kiosk at the trailhead.

 The picnic area and pavilion can be found adjacent to the camping area.
 This area is open daily from sunrise to sunset.
 A number of picnic tables and grills are available for use.
 The pavilion is available for use by reservation only and has a fee.
 To make a reservation, contact us at the number listed below.

 Swimming is permitted only in East Lake in the recreation area.
 No lifeguards are on duty so visitors swim at their own risk.
 Children must be accompanied by an adult.
 No pets are allowed in the lakes.
 Please watch carefully for alligators and other wildlife that may be present in the area.